perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 without sacrificing the decentralization property that makes it so important.

-One avenue to achieve that is by distributing the blockchain into many pieces, similar to how one can use file sharing software (E.g., torrent sofftware) without storing all the files.
+One avenue to achieve that is by distributing the blockchain into many pieces, similar to how one can use file sharing software (E.g., torrent software) without storing all the files.
 This approach is being engineered for Ethereum as a future upgrade called "sharding".